Vienna by Water

 But the introduction of the high-speed hydrofoil links by two companies has made a big difference both to day-trip traffic and those who are looking to do some business in the neighbouring capital.

-There are two main companies which operate the hydrofoil services:
+There are two main companies who operate the hydrofoil services:

 Twin City Liner is the Austrian company which is